dldevinc/paper-forms/README.md

 class Bootstrap4(BaseComposer):
     def get_default_template_name(self, widget):
         # Overrides the widget template, but has a lower priority
-        # than the 'template_names' field.
+        # than the 'template_names' attribute of the Composer class.
         if isinstance(widget, widgets.CheckboxInput):
             return "paper_forms/bootstrap4/checkbox.html"
         else: